Internet for RV Living: Mobile Internet Options in 2025

 Many cellular providers offer mobile hotspots.
 These hotspots use cellular data service to create a wireless or tethered connection for your computer and other devices.

 Mobile hotspot internet is as reliable as the cell service it is using.
-Therefore, hotspots typically provide reliable, high-speed internet anywhere your phone has full bars.
+Therefore, hotspots typically provide reliable, high-speed internet anywhere your phone has at least a few bars.
 On the other hand, hotspots do not work at all when there is no cell service.

 There are two options for purchasing a mobile hotspot internet plan.
 The first option is signing up for a cell service plan that includes mobile hotspotting.
-For example, Verizon’s current unlimited cell phone plans include between 25GB and 50GB of premium mobile hotspot data.
+For example, Verizon’s current unlimited cell phone plans include between 30GB and 60GB of premium mobile hotspot data.

 Most providers offer similar plans.
 Once the hotspot data cap on an unlimited data plan is reached, data speeds are reduced until the next billing cycle.